 More Details About the Pediatric Critical Care Unit

 Opened in 1987, our PICU advanced the level of critical care delivery in the state by focusing on quality and safety and implementing emerging technologies in pediatric care.
 It is the only Level 1 PICU in the Lowcountry region as defined by the “Guidelines and Levels of Care for Pediatric Intensive Care Units” published in the Critical Care Medicine Journal.
-It’s staffed 24 hours a day, seven days a week by an in-house critical care doctor.
+The Children's Hospital ICU is staffed 24 hours a day, seven days a week by an in-house critical care doctor.

-Our PICU patients have access to a full array of MUSC pediatric medical and surgical subspecialists to ensure comprehensive and compassionate care of acutely ill and injured children.
+Our PICU patients have access to a full array of MUSC pediatric medical and surgical subspecialists to ensure comprehensive and compassionate care.
 MUSC was the first South Carolina children’s hospital to receive the Level I Trauma Center designation by the American College of Surgeons, and the PICU receives many transfers from surrounding areas.

 MUSC’s experienced MEDUCARE Pediatric Flight Team is available 24 hours a day to transport children to the PICU by helicopter, airplane, or ambulance from all over the state.